smallsmallstrong/Bayesian-Network-Adult-Income/README.md

 Relevant papers:

-Ron Kohavi, *caling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid*, Proceedings of the Second International Conference on Knowledge Discovery and Data Mining, 1996.
+Ron Kohavi, *Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid*, Proceedings of the Second International Conference on Knowledge Discovery and Data Mining, 1996.
 (PDF)